 So far, when you’ve heard about virtual reality, you’re likely thinking about entirely digital environments like the one described above.
 There are other opportunities as well, and Starbucks just became the latest major brand to demonstrate just how to mix virtual and real-life in so-called ‘augmented reality’ environments.

 Augmented reality is based on the real world around the user, but builds a new, virtual layer into that reality.
-Furniture retailers like Amazon and IKEA have successfully used it to allow online shoppers a window into how a piece they’re looking for online would fit into their space at home.
+Furniture retailers like Amazon and IKEA have successfully used it to allow online shoppers a window into how a piece online would fit into their space at home.
 Now, Starbucks has built an AR game in which users can collect stars in their daily life in exchange for loyalty rewards.

 Unlike the Facebook example above, this type of technology cannot entirely replace physical events.
 It can, however, enhance those events and build a bridge between the event itself and its digital context and atmosphere.
 It’s far from impossible to see trade show booths integrate the same technology to enhance their experience for better attraction and engagement.